 Designing a character whether it be a cartoon mascot or a logo always starts with lots of sketches.
 Here’s a look at the process I used to design the Mr.Chewy cartoon mascot for on-line pet food giant Chewy.com.

 The assignment was to develop a mascot to represent Chewy.com.
-The main character would be Mr. Chewy, a dog, who would most likely have a side kick and several friends.
-Since we determined Mr. Chewy to be a dog I naturally thought a cat would make a fun side kick.
-The direction for this project was very open and allowed me a great deal of creative freedom.
+The main character would be Mr. Chewy, a dog, who would most likely have a sidekick and several friends to help him.
+Since we determined Mr. Chewy to be a dog I naturally thought a cat would make a fun sidekick.
+The direction for this project was very open to creativity and allowed me a great deal of freedom.
 Knowing I had a lot of room to experiment I quickly grabbed my sketchbook and got to work.

 Putting together sketches helps me think and come up with lots of ideas.
 I like to try as many different directions as I can before narrowing the focus.
-Eventually something will grab my interest and I begin to refine.
-I take an idea far enough so I can easily discuss it with my client and then begin on another new directions.
-I repeat the process several times until I have exhausted all my ideas.
-Once I’m done I pick out my winners to share with my client.
-This is always my favorite part of the project.
-Sharing sketches allows us to see possibilities and get even more creative.
+Eventually, something will grab my interest and I begin to refine.
+My strategy is to take an idea far enough so I can easily discuss it with my client and then begin on another new direction.
+I repeat the process several times until I have exhausted my ideas.
+Once I’m done with the process I pick my winners that I will share with my client.
+Sharing sketches is one of the best parts of the process.
+It allows us to see possibilities and become even more creative.

 Cartoon mascot sketches for Mr.Chewy

 Developing a mascot or logo character is an evolutionary process.